 1. Rise in chronic and non-communicable diseases

-Obesity is now a bigger problem than hunger, according to Tim Lobstein, policy director at the World Obesity Federation.
+According to the World Health Organisation’s most recent research, obesity worldwide has almost tripled since 1975 – with more than 1.9 billion adults overweight, and 650 million of these classed as obese.
+Obesity is a bigger problem than hunger, according to Tim Lobstein, policy director at the World Obesity Federation.

 Globalisation and urbanisation in developing countries have increased, resulting in more cases of non-communicable diseases such as cancer, diabetes, heart ailments and lung disorders.
 Chronic conditions such as obesity, allergies and Alzheimers are more prevalent too.